hashicorp/terraform-provider-azurerm/website/docs/r/redhatopenshift_cluster.html.markdown

 ~> **Note:** All arguments including the client secret will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).

+~> **Note:** Currently a service principal cannot be associated with two or more ARO clusters on the Azure subscription.

 ## Example Usage

 This example provisions a basic Azure Red Hat Openshift Cluster.
 Other examples of the `azurerm_redhatopenshift_cluster` resource can be found in [the `./examples/redhatopenshift` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/redhatopenshift).